 — This wish is easy to make happen, – answered the wise tea master Lao Cha. – Drink some Bai Hao Yin Zhen – Silver Needle White Tea.

-Silver Needle White Tea in Chinese is called 'Bai Hao Yin Zhen'.
-Silver (Bai Hao) refers to the white pekoe; while Needle (Yin Zhen) describes the appearance of the thick and straight tea buds, which have tips that are straight and sharp like needles.
+Silver Needle White Tea in Chinese is called "Bai Hao Yin Zhen".
+"Silver Hair" (Bai Hao) refers to the white fuzz on the tea leaves, while Needle (Yin Zhen) describes the appearance of the thick and straight tea buds, which have tips that are straight and sharp like needles.

-10sec + 5sec for each subsequent infusion
+1g per 20ml 10sec + 5sec for each subsequent infusion